RobertLuiten/project3docs/developerDocs/task/basics/workWithFlaskigraph.md

 ## Setting Up

 First, we need to set the Neo4j URI and Password in `flask/app.py` to the correct value for our Neo4j instance.
-We recommend referring to our [Working With Neo4j article here](workingWithNeo4j.md) for more information and instructions.
+Refer to our [Working With Neo4j article here](workingWithNeo4j.md) for more information and instructions.

 Next we need to get the correct Flask URI so our React frontend can connect to our Flask backend:
 1. From the root folder of Project3, run the command `python flask/app.py` from the terminal to start the Flask server.